dalejbarr/truthiness/README.md

 validity.](https://doi.org/10.1016/S0022-5371\(77\)80012-1) *Journal of
 Verbal Learning and Verbal Behavior*, *16*, 107–112.

-Henderson, Emma L., Simons, Daniel J., and Barr, Dale J. (2021).
-The Trajectory of Truth: A Longitudinal Study of the Illusory Truth Effect.
-Registered report accepted in principle at the *Journal of Cognition*.
+Henderson, Emma L., Simons, Daniel J., and Barr, Dale J. (2020).
+[The Trajectory of Truth: A Longitudinal Study of the Illusory Truth Effect (Stage 1 registered report).](https://osf.io/vqnx2/) Accepted in principle at the *Journal of Cognition*.